 |Phone:||+61 3 924 43793 +61 3 924 43793|

 Adam Molnar's work focuses on policing and national security as they relate to practices of surveillance, the use of technology, and associated issues of privacy and social control.

 Adam is currently working on an international project that examines government use of computer network exploitation (CNE) and the rule of law in national security and policing.
-He also focuses on the domestic application of unmanned aerial vehicles (UAVs) in Canada and Australia, lawful access to telecommunications and online environments, and ongoing research into pratices of interoperability in policing and national security through examinations of major event security initiatives.
+He also focuses on the domestic application of unmanned aerial vehicles (UAVs) in Canada and Australia.
 Each of these projects--among others that he researches and teaches on--considers how technology-led surveillance strategies are used as a response to crime and terrorism, and assesses the implications for law, privacy, and social control.

 surveillance; policing; security intelligence; lawful access; privacy; technology; social control; data protection; theories of surveillance

 Business News Network (BNN); CBC The National; CTV National News; CTV Newschannel; Rogers SportsNet; Fusion TV (ABC/Univision); CKSW Kingston News Channel, CTV Alberta Prime, Media Watch (ABC TV).